Haseeb-WebDeveloper/Renodomi-Home-Improvement-Company/README.md

-# Duradomi - Sustainable Home Improvement Website
+# Renodomi - Sustainable Home Improvement Website

-A modern, responsive website built with Next.js for Duradomi, a specialist in sustainable home improvements in central Netherlands.
+A modern, responsive website built with Next.js for Renodomi, a specialist in sustainable home improvements in central Netherlands.

 ## Overview

-This website serves as a digital platform for Duradomi's insulation and sustainability services, featuring:
+This website serves as a digital platform for Renodomi's insulation and sustainability services, featuring:

 - Comprehensive information about home insulation services
 - Interactive quote request system